DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: Experiment

 \subsection{Main Experimental Results}

 To quantitatively demonstrate the performance of our proposed DELTA, we report the results of DELTA and other baseline algorithms across six data combinations in Table~\ref{tab:main results}, where 125 target graph nodes are labeled for active learning.
-From the results, we can observe that: (1) The proposed DELTA consistently outperforms the random selection method for active learning node selection, with an average lead of over 2\% across the six data combinations.
-(2) Except for A$\rightarrow$D, DELTA consistently outperforms other baseline algorithms, with the performance increasement range from 1.2\% to 5\% across the six data combinations.
+From the results, we can observe that: (1) The proposed DELTA consistently outperforms the random selection method for active learning node selection, with an average lead of over 2\% across the six data combinations. \RR{Note that random selection is quite strong with decent performance with a relatively large number of selected nodes.} (2) Except for A$\rightarrow$D, DELTA consistently outperforms other baseline algorithms, with the performance increasement range from 1.2\% to 5\% across the six data combinations.
 In D$\rightarrow$C, D$\rightarrow$A, and C$\rightarrow$A, DELTA shows the largest margin, with an average lead of over 2\%.
 (3) Baseline algorithms based on uncertainty, or combining uncertainty with other structural metrics, such as Uncertainty, GraphPart, AGE, and Dissimilarity, significantly outperform baselines using only structural metrics such as Degree and Density.
 (4) On average, Micro-F1 is greater than Macro-F1, indicating better classification performance for the larger classes, which reflects the issue of data imbalance.
 These results demonstrate the superior performance of the proposed DELTA, highlighting its advantage in reducing the annotation cost on the target graph.
-Notably, DELTA operates in a one-shot manner for point selection on the target graph in active learning, while AGE, ANRMAB, and Dissimilarity involve iterative point selection, which indicates our \method{} achieves superior performance with lower computational costs.
+Notably, DELTA operates in a one-round manner for point selection on the target graph in active learning, while AGE, ANRMAB, and Dissimilarity involve iterative point selection, which indicates our \method{} achieves superior performance with lower computational costs.

 To investigate the performance of DELTA and baseline algorithms under varying numbers of nodes selected for active learning, we visualized the results in Figure~\ref{fig:baselinechange_conference}, where the number of selected nodes ranges from 25 to 150.
 From the results, it can be observed that: (1) Regardless of the number of nodes selected for active learning, DELTA consistently outperforms all baseline algorithms.
 (2) As the node number increases, DELTA's performance shows a continuous upward trend, and the performance gap between DELTA and other baseline algorithms tends to widen, which further proves the effectiveness of DELTA.
 For DELTA's performance across the six data combinations with active learning node counts of 100, 125, 150, 175, and 200, please refer to Table~\ref{app:main results} in the Appendix, where the conclusions remain consistent.